• This page, Performance Recognition Program (PRP), is offered by

 About the Award

 The Eugene H. Rooney, Jr., Public Service Award highlights human resources development as a planned, continuous effort to provide personal and professional growth opportunities that will enhance employee competency levels.
-Such activities serve to improve an individual's performance on a currently held job and/or provide new skills, knowledge and attitudes that will allow an individual to assume a new role in the organization.
-This award was established to honor the memory of Gene Rooney, who spent the majority of his twenty-two years of public service as Deputy Personnel Administrator at the Human Resources Division.
-Gene strived to create both a learning and team-oriented environment; he personified creativity and innovation in public service.
-This award is given to those public employees who have demonstrated these ideals in the area of human resources development and training.
+Such activities serve to improve an individual's performance on a currently held job, and/or provide new skills, knowledge and capabilities that will allow an individual to assume a new role in the organization.
+This award was established to honor the memory of Gene Rooney, who spent the majority of his 22 years in public service as the Deputy Personnel Administrator at the Human Resources Division.
+Gene strived to create both a learning and team-oriented environment; and personified creativity and innovation in public service.
+This award is given to those employees who have demonstrated these ideals in the area of human resources learning, development, and training.

 Eligibility

-Supervisors, peers, professional colleagues (not including subordinates) and someone else who is familiar with the employee's accomplishments may nominate an individual or group.
+Supervisors, peers, professional colleagues (not including subordinates) and others who are familiar with the employee's accomplishments may nominate an individual or a group.

 Award Criteria

 The ideal candidate for the Eugene H. Rooney, Jr., Public Service Award demonstrates a measurable accomplishment, which affects individual employees and/or the organization as a whole.
-The nominator must document the nature of the activity and provide a detailed description of the project and its impact on the organization.
+Nominations must document the nature of the activity and provide a detailed description of the project and its impact on the organization.

 Selection Process

-The Commonwealth Selection Committee will review nominations.
-The Committee's recommendation will be forwarded to the Governor for approval.
+An independent Commonwealth Selection Committee will review all qualified nominations that are submitted by the deadline.
+Agency and organization leadership must approve all finalist nominees.
+The Committee's recommendations will be forwarded to the Governor for approval.

 Key Actions for Eugene H. Rooney, Jr. Public Service Award